RS2G: Data-Driven Scene-Graph Extraction and Embedding for Robust Autonomous Perception and Scenario Understanding: Methodology

-Since our task is graph sequence classification, we apply a graph pooling and readout operation to condense the set of node embeddings $\mathbf{X}^{prop}_{t}$ to a single, unified graph embedding $h_{G_t}$.
-We use the self-attention graph pooling operation from \cite{lee2019self}.
-In this layer, nodes are pooled according to the scores predicted from a trainable GCN layer, denoted as \textbf{SCORE}, as follows.
+We then utilize a graph pooling and readout operation to condense the set of node embeddings $\mathcal X^{prop}_{t}$ to a single, unified graph embedding $\mathbf h_{\mathcal G_t}$.
+Here we employ the \textit{self-attention graph pooling} operation~\cite{lee2019self}.
+Specifically, in the pooling layer, nodes are pooled according to the scores predicted from a trainable graph convolutional networks (GCN) layer, denoted as \textbf{SCORE}, as

-where $\mathbf{\alpha}$ represents the attention coefficient output by the graph pooling layer for each node in $G_t$ and $\mathbf{P}$ represents the top $k$ proportion of nodes ranked according to $\alpha$. $k$ set as a pre-defined pooling ratio (e.g., 0.25, 0.5, 0.75) as we assume that only some nodes in each scene-graph are most relevant to the risk assessment task.
-This step also helps to filter out the noise and improve training convergence.
-We denote the node embeddings and edge adjacency information after pooling by $\mathbf{X}^{pool}_{t}$ and $\mathbf{A^{pool}_{t}}$ and are calculated as follows:
+where $\mathbf{\alpha}$ represents the attention coefficient output by the graph pooling layer for each node in $\mathcal G_t$, $\mathcal P$ represents the top $k$ proportion of nodes ranked according to $\alpha$, and $k$ is usually a pre-defined pooling ratio (e.g., 0.25, 0.5, 0.75) as it is assumed that only some nodes in each scene-graph are most relevant to the risk assessment task.
+This pooling layer also helps to filter out noise and improve training convergence.
+The node embeddings and edge adjacency information after pooling by $\mathcal X^{pool}_{t}$ and $\mathcal A^{pool}_{t}$ are then calculated as